VeriTaS: The First Dynamic Benchmark for Multimodal Automated Fact-Checking: Discussion

-\paragraph{Real-world claims are essential for ethical and realistic evaluation.} We argue that high-quality AFC benchmarks must be grounded in real claims.
-Synthetic claims fail to capture the diversity and realism of real misinformation.
-Moreover, a generator capable of producing realistic, multimodal misinformation at scale would constitute a severe ethical risk.
-Consequently, relying on synthetic multimodal misinformation is neither methodologically nor ethically defensible for benchmarking purposes.
-In contrast to this---and to most other benchmarks generating synthetic claims---stage 7 of \method creates \textit{intact} claims conditioned on \textit{expert ground truth}.
+\myparagraph{Nature and Validity of Rectified Claims.} High-quality AFC benchmarks should be grounded in real claims, as purely synthetic data fails to capture the diversity and realism of misinformation and raises ethical concerns.
+In contrast, \method generates \intact claims conditioned on \textit{expert ground truth} through rectification.
+Although roughly $50\%$ of claims are generated this way, they are fundamentally different from synthetic claims in prior work. \method' rectified claims are directly grounded in real-world fact-checking articles and their associated evidence, rather than being artificially constructed or designed to mislead.
+Moreover, they undergo a multi-stage validation process, including filtering, where a substantial fraction is discarded, as well as an additional \textit{Integrity} check.
+Finally, human evaluation indicates that only a small minority of all claims ($\sim5.1\%$) exhibit quality concerns.
+Taken together, these results suggest that rectified claims are not synthetic artifacts in the conventional sense, but rather evidence-grounded corrections of real-world claims that preserve realism while enabling dataset balancing.

-\paragraph{Substantial room for improvement.} No evaluated model approaches an MSE of $0.1$, which we consider a reasonable threshold for acceptable AFC.
-Even the best-performing model (\geminipro, MSE $=0.39$) corresponds to approximately one flipped prediction in ten otherwise correct cases.
-In contrast, \llama attains an MSE near $1.0$, effectively matching constant \nei prediction.
-These results underscore that multimodal AFC remains far from solved, even with state-of-the-art models and retrieval.
+\myparagraph{Substantial room for improvement.} No evaluated model approaches an MSE of $0.1$, which we consider a reasonable threshold for acceptable AFC.
+Even the best-performing model (\opus, MSE $=0.18$) corresponds to approximately one flipped prediction in $22$ otherwise perfect ratings.
+Specialized AFC systems appear to degrade the performance of the tested LLMs when used as backbones.
+These results underscore that multimodal AFC remains far from solved.
+Finally, the fact that \gemma performs on par with substantially larger proprietary models such as \gpt and \textsc{Gemini~3.1~Pro} suggests that model scale alone is not required to achieve decent performance.

+\myparagraph{Reliance on Proprietary LLMs.} Dependence on proprietary models raises concerns regarding reproducibility.
+To assess sensitivity to the underlying backbone, we partially regenerated a subset of Q4 2025 using a substantially different LLM family (see App.~\ref{app:llm_dependence}).
+The resulting claims preserve the same core assertions with only minor wording differences, and ensemble-based verdicts remain highly consistent.
+While this does not yet fully demonstrate reproducibility with open-weight models, these findings suggest that \method is largely invariant to the specific proprietary backbone.